stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

     subtitle: Lifestyle that drives success
     content: >
       **We are not a usual business club**.
 Why "Except".Business?
-We share lifestyles, experiences and personalities without talking about the business to meet each other and build cooperation in a different way.
+We share lifestyles, experiences and personalities without talking about our business directly to get to know each other and build collaborations in a different way.
 It's your go-to guide to harmonious living and informal networking with successful entrepreneurs who are passionate about real active life.
 Find out how people from all over the world combine effective business, active lifestyles, relaxation, and exceptional experiences.
 The wisdom of the entrepreneurial community, automatic translation of communication from many languages.
     actions:
       - label: Join the club
         url: /pricing